-Owing a large amount of debt can affect your credit score in a variety of ways.
+Owing a large amount of debt can hurt your credit in a variety of ways.
 There’s an entire category devoted just to your amounts owed, accounting for nearly a third of your credit score.
 And there are several different ways in which your debt level is analyzed for your credit score.

 First, it’s important what kind of debt you have.
-Revolving debt like credit cards is not looked upon favorably because the debt is unsecured — there is no physical property that a lender could seize if you stop paying your balance.
+Revolving debt like credit cards is not looked upon favorably because the debt is unsecured.
+There is no physical property that a lender could seize if you stop paying your balance.
 Plus, there’s no potential for any type of growth in value.

 Whatever you purchased with your credit card probably won’t garner more money than you paid for it, and probably not even face value at that.

 Installment loans, on the other hand, are scored better because they usually have an asset tied to them (like a mortgage or car loan.)
 They potentially offer some type of added value, like equity in your home.

 Another reason to keep your debt low is that your credit score takes into account your credit utilization ratio.
 This refers to the amount of credit you have access to compared to the amount you actually use.

 It’s ok to have a couple of credit cards, and the higher your credit limits are, the better it is for your credit.
 But the more you charge (and don’t pay off), the more that credit limit shrinks.

 Ideally, you don’t want to use any more than 30% of your credit.
 So if your credit card limits total $10,000 and you only have a $2,000 balance, then you’re only utilizing 20% of your credit limit.